Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 ```

 This class takes the interface, not a concrete implementation, so it
-doesn\'t need to know about it\'s implementation, which lets it be
+doesn't need to know about it's implementation, which lets it be
 applied retroactively to existing classes.

 ## A null service

 Our implementation is simple and flexible so far.
 If we try to use the
 service before a provider has been registered, it returns `NULL`.
 If the
-calling code doesn\'t check that, we\'re going to crash the game.
+calling code doesn't check that, we're going to crash the game.

-Let\'s provide a Null Object to address this.
+Let's provide a Null Object to address this.
 The null object is an
 implementation that does nothing.

 ```cpp